Kerbalism/Kerbalism/docs/reliability.rst

 | Atmospheric Harvester       | 8 years   | 32 years  | Engineer |                  | 1.0        | 0.5        |
 +-----------------------------+-----------+-----------+----------+------------------+------------+------------+

-*this is valid for the "Radiator motor" and the "Radiator panel"
+*\*This is valid for the "Radiator motor" and the "Radiator panel"*

 The above MTBF values are estimated average values and are mostly similar for standalone parts.
 For modules which are embedded into bigger parts, like for example the built in reaction wheels in manned pods, the MTBF values can vary much more.